 With Fictiv’s platform, it has never been easier to order machined parts with a wide range of finishing operations.
 This article will show you how to access this capability, as well as explore the different finishes we offer.

 Get Instant Pricing for Multiple Finishes

 To get a quote for one or more finishes, log in to the Fictiv platform and upload a parametric CAD file.
 As of now, our finishing capabilities are for CNC parts only, so first Configure the part for CNC and then select your desired Material and Quantity.

-Then, click Apply Configuration and an option for + Add finish will appear.
-Move your cursor over the box, and the finishing options for your chosen material will appear.
+Then, click Save and an option for + Add finish will appear.
+Move your cursor over the button, and the finishing options for your chosen material will appear.

 Selecting a finish will show the additional lead time and cost, and depending on your selection, you may also be prompted to select Color and/or Thickness.
 Once you click Add finish, your selection will be added on to your part, and you may proceed with adding additional finishes.

 To ensure accurate production, our platform intelligently provides guidance on which finishes can and cannot be combined and arranges the order of the processes according to what makes sense for production, not by the order in which you add them.

 Once you add a finish, the Production speed and Total price on the bottom right of the configuration window update automatically.
 Finishing is priced per lot, so you will see the per unit price go down as you add quantity.
 For example, if the cost of anodizing one part is $50, adding one more unit divides that $50 across both units, bringing the per unit price down to $25.